 Sebastian Küchler-Blessing

-"The most important tone color of an organ is always the room," says Sebastian Küchler-Blessing.
+"The most important tone color of an organ is always the church," says Sebastian Küchler-Blessing.
 The Essen cathedral organist, who discovered his love of the organ at the age of two and a half, has developed a lively musical life around the Rieger organ at the cathedral church of the Ruhr diocese and inspires audiences throughout Germany, Europe and even the Persian Gulf with his instrument.
-Because exploring a "new" organ in an as yet unknown space is a particular pleasure for him, he sets off on an improvisational sound journey through the Kuhn organ in the Jesuit Church.
+Because exploring a "new" organ in an as yet unknown place is a particular pleasure for him, he sets off on an improvisational sound journey through the Kuhn organ in the Jesuit Church.
 This is framed by a fine cross-section of Bach's organ works and music from the 20th century, crowned by Max Reger's famous homage on the B-A-C-H motif.

 Concert without intermission